Secret Hack That'll Get You Out of a Toll Ticket Easily

 Toll roads are a significant part of the American transport system as they facilitate access for both public and private road users.
 By 2020, toll roads had cut across 6,000 miles in nearly half of the American states.

 There was country-wide hope that toll mistakes could be reduced after introducing the cashless toll system, but they're ever-increasing.
 Whether an error is the automated systems’ fault or your own, you can contest any toll violation notice in America, including Bay Bridge toll charges or ERAC and Hertz toll fees.
-In this DoNotPay post, we look at some practical ways to get out of a toll ticket and how DoNotPay's robot lawyer can help.
+In this DoNotPay post, we look at some practical ways to and how DoNotPay's robot lawyer can help.

 How Do Tolls Work in America?